Preparations for Brexit

 We do not consider Brexit to be a risk to our business model or the continued delivery of our services to our customers and users.

-We will continue to monitor the steps and approach of the UK Government and the EU negotiators, and guidance from the Information Commissioner’s Office (ICO) and European Data Protection Regulators over the coming months in the run up to the current Brexit deadline of 31st October 2019.
+We will continue to monitor the steps and approach of the UK Government and the EU negotiators, and guidance from the Information Commissioner’s Office (ICO) and European Data Protection Regulators over the coming months as we move through the General Election process in December and the new Government takes office in late 2019.

 What has Egress been doing to prepare for Brexit?